-What is a CAIVRS Report Used For?
+What a CAIVRS Report is For?

-What is a CAIVRS Report’s Role in Mortgage Lending
+CAIVRS Report’s in Mortgage Lending

 HINT: When your lender asks you “are you default on any federal debt?” do NOT try to hide anything.
 It will pop up on your CAIVRS and could cost you time and money once you get into final loan processing and underwriting.